John Archer Stancil

 John and his brothers all learned to swim.
 On at least one occasion his pa made a trip to the ocean in Wilmington, N.C., taking some of his sons.
 None of the daughters ever had an opportunity, because of the required modesty of that time.

 Harvey was two years older than George.
 They got into many arguments over the years.
 Older brother, John Archer, grew tired of their squabbling; he began having them settle their differences with a wrestling contest.
 Both boys were close to the same size.
+It soon became apparent that George was stronger and would always manage to pin Harvey.

+John was musical and played the banjo.
 He was called "John Archie" by his sister-in-law Minnie Sasser Stancil, wife of his brother Josiah.
 John often introduced himself as "John Archie Stancil."

 Pinetta Edwards was pretty, with fine features and porcelain skin.
 John married Pinetta Edwards on Feb.
 3, 1895.